 There are a number of third party libraries that may provide software which will help align images, such as OpenCV or the Matlab image processing toolbox.
-While we don't currently provide software examples or custom support to users that are developing their processing workflows, we're happy to answer questions that might come up about the information stored in RedEdge images to help customers get the most from their RedEdge purchase.
+While we don't currently provide custom support to users that are developing their processing workflows, we're happy to answer questions that might come up about the information stored in RedEdge images to help customers get the most from their RedEdge purchase.

-While we can't provide direct support for any of these methods, each of these software have a large and active community that may be able to help you through the challenges of working with their libraries.
+While we can't provide direct support for these methods, each of these software have a large and active community that may be able to help you through the challenges of working with their libraries.

 See the ZIP file with 5 image files attached to this article for an example of what a typical single capture will look like as far as alignment of the bands is concerned.